On K\"ahler Ricci shrinker surfaces: Introduction

+\item The third is to demonstrate that the limiting flow corresponds to a conventional ancient Ricci flow solution.
+By combining the symmetry induced by $J$ with the tangent flow argument, we are able to eliminate the singularities in the limiting flow.
+Additionally, employing a localized maximum principle argument similar to the one used in \cite{CBL07}, we establish that the limiting flow possesses nonnegative sectional curvature.

+Using Toponogov's comparison geometry, as exemplified in techniques employed in \cite{Pe1}, we deduce that the limiting flow has bounded sectional curvature on each time slice.
+Consequently, the flow can be classified as a conventional ancient K\"ahler Ricci flow.

+\item The fourth involves the classification of ancient K\"ahler Ricci flow solutions of complex dimension two, as developed by the first-named author and their collaborator \cite{CL20}.
+It is established that any non-flat ancient K\"ahler Ricci flow solution with an $\mathbb{R}$-factor splitting must be $(\CP^1 \times \mathbb{C}, g_c(t), J_c)$, which represents the canonical ancient solution on the cylinder $\CP^1 \times \mathbb{C}$. \end{itemize}

+The proof of part (B) becomes relatively straightforward when considering the key ingredients described above.
+We start with the given sequence of pointed K\"ahler Ricci shrinkers $(M_i, g_i, J_i, f_i, x_i)$ and study the associated pointed K\"ahler Ricci flows $(M_i, g_i(t), J_i, (x_i, 0))_{t \leq 0}$.

+Treating the pointed K\"ahler Ricci flow as a metric flow coupled with the conjugate heat flow from $(x_i, 0)$, we appropriately rescale the metric flow pairs to demonstrate $\IF$-convergence to a limiting metric flow pair (cf. Theorem \ref{Fcom}).
+However, the limiting metric flow typically contains singularities, and the $\IF$-convergence is weaker than Gromov-Hausdorff convergence.

+To eliminate the singular set and improve the convergence to the smooth topology, we utilize the local scalar curvature estimate, which partially ensures compatibility between $\IF$-convergence and pointed Gromov-Hausdorff convergence.
+Additionally, considering the sufficiently small ratio $R/f$, we construct a splitting direction induced by $\nabla f_i$ on the limiting metric flow.

+Once we establish that the limiting metric flow exhibits a line splitting, we utilize the K\"ahler structure and various techniques to prove that the singular set is empty.
+This further confirms that the limiting metric flow corresponds to a conventional ancient K\"ahler Ricci flow solution with nonnegative bisectional curvature.
+In particular, the limiting metric flow is identified as $(\CP^1 \times \mathbb{C}, g_c(t))$, and the convergence is smooth. \end{proof}

-From the discussion above, it is clear that part (B) can be understood as a singularity-removing and regularity-improving theorem, which obeys a classical strategy.
-For example, in the mean curvature flow theory, this strategy is used in~\cite{LHZW19}.
-With the Brakke flow compactness, the core of the proof in~\cite{LHZW19} is to improve the convergence to be smooth away from a curve, and then apply L-stability to remove the singular curve.
+From the aforementioned discussion, it is evident that part (B) can be interpreted as a theorem focused on removing singularities and improving regularity.
+This approach follows a classical strategy employed in various theories.
+For instance, in the context of mean curvature flow theory, a similar strategy is employed in \cite{LHZW19}.
+By utilizing Brakke flow compactness, the central aspect of the proof in \cite{LHZW19} involves enhancing convergence to be smooth away from a curve.
+Subsequently, $L$-stability is applied to eliminate the singular curve and ensure regularity.

-Based on Theorem~\ref{T101}, we are ready to illustrate the proof of Theorem \ref{T102} in more detail.
+Based on Theorem~\ref{T101}, we are now prepared to provide a more detailed explanation of the proof of Theorem \ref{T102}.